siteorigin/theme-build/README.md

-# theme-build
-Generic gulp script to prepare SiteOrigin themes for the wordpress.org theme directory.

 # Building SiteOrigin themes
 There are few steps necessary to prepare a theme for release on the WordPress.org plugin directory.
 We use [Gulp](http://gulpjs.com/) to automate this.

 ## Environment setup
 1. [Download](https://nodejs.org/download/) and install Node.js and npm.
+2. Install gulp using `npm install -g gulp`.
-2. In the theme folder, ensure the theme-build submodule has been checked out in a folder called 'build' and is up to date.
+3. In the theme folder, ensure the theme-build submodule has been checked out in a folder called 'build' and is up to date.
-3. In a terminal, navigate to the build directory in the theme and run `npm install`
+4. In a terminal, navigate to the build directory in the theme and run `npm install`
-3. Get some coffee while npm installs the required packages.
+5. Get some coffee while npm installs the required packages.

 ## Running builds
 There are two build tasks, `build:release` and `build:dev`.

 The release task performs the following subtasks: